inariksit/cclaw-zettelkasten/ontology_interoperability.md

 ## Conceptual vs. lexical ontologies

-<wordnet> is sometimes called a "lexical ontology".
+<wordnet> is sometimes called a "__lexical__ ontology".
 Its material is words, and the relations are particularly relevant for words.
 They include
 synonymy (_big, large_);
 antonymy (_big, small_);
 hyponymy and hypernymy (_chair, furniture_);
 meronymy and holonymy (_chair, legs_); and more linguistic things like derivation (_bank, banker_).

-This is in contrast with ontologies that try to model the world, or humans' conceptual understanding of the world.
-Both levels can be present in an ontology, with an intermediate layer between them.
+This is in contrast with ontologies that try to model the world, or humans' __conceptual__ understanding of the world.

+In a simple model, words are the linguistic realisation of a concept, and hence words are automatically present in a conceptual ontology.
+In a multilayer model, the conceptual and the lexical levels are both present in an ontology, with an intermediate layer (or several) between them.

 ### Biasiotti and Tiscornia (2010): Linguistic perspectives on legal ontologies